hsavit1/Objective-C-Design-Patterns/README.md

 | Creates families of products      | Creates one type of product      |
 | The parent interface needs to be changed for supporting new products | Subclass the Creator and override the factory method to create new products     |

+	You might have heard of the "Class Cluster" design pattern before.
+This pattern is _based_ on the idea of an Abstract Factory pattern.
+It groups a number of related, private, concrete factory subclasses under a public, abstract superclass.

-	Note that there is a distinction between factory methods for creating abstract products and factory methods for creating abstract factories
+	Note that there is a distinction between factory methods for creating abstract products and factory methods for creating abstract factories.
+This is the difference between **Abstract Factory** and **Abstract Factory REDUX**.
+When you hear people say "we need a factory here," that doesn't necessarily mean a factory method.
+It could mean a concrete factory that returns abstract products (this is the "Flyweight" pattern).
+NSNumber is an abstract factory and NSCFNumber are concrete factories.
+A common thing to do is to put a concrete factory in your design, and refractor it as an abstract factory with multiple concrete factories

 	------